hamzaejaz787/otaku-quest/README.md

 ### Data Sources

-- **MyAnimeList (MAL) API:** The app fetches anime data from the MyAnimeList API to provide up-to-date information about anime titles, genres, descriptions, and ratings.
+- **Jikan API**: For anime-related data, including titles, descriptions, episodes, characters, and user ratings.
+We use the Jikan API to access this data securely.

 - **Gaming API (TBD):** In a later phase of the project, a gaming API will be integrated to fetch information about video games, including titles, genres, descriptions, and user ratings.